MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Start-MgDeviceManagementComanagedDeviceConfigurationManagerAction.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsD4Rzd2DevicemanagementComanageddevicesManageddeviceIdMicrosoftGraphTriggerconfigurationmanageractionPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPathsD4Rzd2DevicemanagementComanageddevicesManageddeviceIdMicrosoftGraphTriggerconfigurationmanageractionPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ConfigurationManagerAction <IMicrosoftGraphConfigurationManagerAction>]`: Parameter for action triggerConfigurationManagerAction
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Action <String>]`: Action type on Configuration Manager client
+    - `[Action <ConfigurationManagerActionType?>]`: Action type on Configuration Manager client

-CONFIGURATIONMANAGERACTION `<IMicrosoftGraphConfigurationManagerAction>`: Parameter for action triggerConfigurationManagerAction
+CONFIGURATIONMANAGERACTION <IMicrosoftGraphConfigurationManagerAction>: Parameter for action triggerConfigurationManagerAction
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Action <String>]`: Action type on Configuration Manager client
+  - `[Action <ConfigurationManagerActionType?>]`: Action type on Configuration Manager client

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementActionsIdentity>: Identity Parameter
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest